 Robustness In appendix table 7, we start by exploring the sensitivity of our results to our sample restrictions.
 In our baseline sample, we have excluded workers above 54 and women to minimize the concern that male workers between 55 and 59 and female workers can use REBP as a direct pathway to retirement.
 In panel A, we run specification 3 on a sample including all men up to 59.
 In panel B, we also include women in the estimation sample.
 In both panels, estimates are extremely similar to our baseline results, with significant externalities on unemployment durations of non-eligible workers of 2 to 3.5 weeks.
-In panel C, we also include steel sector workers18 in the estimation sample, which had been excluded from the baseline sample to alleviate the concern of non-parallel trends between REBP and non-REBP counties.
-Estimated externalities on non-eligible workers are again very similar to our baseline results.
+In panel C, we also include steel sector workers in the estimation sample, which had been excluded from the baseline sample to alleviate the concern of non-parallel trends between REBP and non-REBP counties.16 Estimated externalities on non-eligible workers are again very similar to our baseline results.
 Given that steel sector workers represent a relatively small fraction of treated labor markets in REBP counties, these results are not very surprising.

 The second potential concern with regard to our results is that unobserved characteristics correlated with job search outcomes might change during the REBP period for non-eligible workers.
-Such a change in unobserved characteristics of non-eligible workers would lead to a violation of our parallel trend assumption and bias our estimates of the market externalities of REBP on non-eligible workers.
+Such a change in unobserved characteristics of non-eligible workers would lead to a violation of our parallel trend assumption and bias our estimates of the market externalities of the REBP on non-eligible workers.
 To investigate this concern, we look at inflow rates into unemployment for eligible and non-eligible workers in REBP regions versus non-REBP regions.
-We run the same diff-in-diff model as previously on the quarterly log separation rate by region for all male workers age 46 to 54, broken down by REBP eligibility status.
+We run the previous diff-in-diff model on the quarterly log separation rate by region for all male workers age 46 to 54, broken down by REBP eligibility status.
 Results are reported in column (1) of table 3.
-The REBP program has had a large positive effect on the log separation rate of eligible workers in REBP regions19 but has not affected the log separation rate of noneligible workers in REBP regions.
-In the remainder of table 3, we look at the effect of REBP on characteristics that are likely to be correlated with productivity and job search outcomes.
-In column (2) and (3), we run the diff-in-diff model of equation 3 on the log wage in previous job (prior to becoming unemployed), controlling for observable characteristics.
-We cannot detect any effect of the REBP program on the distribution of residual wages in previous job of noneligible workers in REBP regions.
-For eligible workers, there is a small though not significant positive effect, which suggests that eligible unemployed who took up REBP had slightly better wages in their previous job.
-In column (4) and (5) we look at the logarithm of tenure in the previous job (prior to becoming unemployed).
-Again, we find almost no effect for non-eligible workers, and a small positive effect for eligible workers.
-Overall, these findings alleviate the concern of an important change in unobserved characteristics of non-eligible workers in REBP regions at the time of the REBP program.
+The REBP has had a large positive effect on the log separation rate of eligible workers in REBP regions but has not affected the log separation rate of non-eligible workers in REBP regions.17 In the remainder of table 3, we look at the effect of REBP on characteristics that are likely to be correlated with productivity and job search outcomes.
+In columns (2) and (3), we run the diff-in-diff model of equation 3 on the log wage in previous job (prior to becoming